-Welcome to Duke University School of Nursing (DUSON), a top nursing school in the nation.
-We are proud of the work our community is doing to transform health care, and we are so honored and delighted that you are joining us!
+Welcome to Duke University School of Nursing (DUSON), a top nursing school in the nation and the world.
+We are proud of the work our community is doing to transform health care, and we are honored and delighted that you are joining us!

-Here at DUSON, our mission is to advance health equity and social justice by preparing nurse leaders and innovators with a commitment to improving health outcomes through transformative excellence in education, clinical practice, and nursing science.
+Our mission at DUSON is to advance health equity and social justice by preparing nurse leaders and innovators with a commitment to improving health outcomes through transformative excellence in education, clinical practice, and nursing science.

-Nurses-the country's largest, expertly-skilled, and most trusted segment of frontline health care providers-are uniquely poised to challenge and shift paradigms.
-Throughout your matriculation, you will learn, if you are not already aware, of how DUSON is leading the way in transforming models of health care, and driving meaningful and impactful change in our health care and public health systems.
+Nurses-the country's largest, expertly-skilled, and most trusted segment of frontline health care providers-are uniquely poised to affect change.
+Throughout your course of study, you will learn more about how DUSON is leading the way in transforming models of health care, and driving meaningful and impactful change in our health care and public health systems.

-As a DUSON student, you will have the opportunity to work with and learn from faculty who are preparing the next generation of nurses to bring clinical, scientific, and relational expertise to health care, and are preparing community health and policy leaders committed to the reduction of health inequities.
+As a DUSON student, you will have the opportunity to work with and learn from faculty who are preparing the next generation of nurses to bring clinical, scientific, and relational expertise to health care, and are preparing community health and policy leaders committed to reducing health inequities.
+You are also joining a diverse and inclusive community dedicated to fostering a sense of belonging in every aspect of our work.

-Our School's leaders and I are committed to your success and well-being, so as you embark on this new journey, we encourage you to take the time to familiarize yourself with our Student Handbook.
-In this handbook, you will find information on our philosophy, academic policies and procedures, clinical requirements, course information, and the many resources we provide to assist you in being a successful student.
+Our School's leaders and I are committed to your success and well-being, so as you embark on this new journey, we encourage you to familiarize yourself with our Student Handbook.
+Here you will find information on our philosophy, academic policies and procedures, clinical requirements, course information, and the many resources DUSON and Duke provide to assist you in being a successful student.
+I urge you to fully engage with this range of opportunities, including seminars, speakers, local and global clinical immersion experiences, community placements, student clubs, cultural and athletic events, and more.

 We are here for you, and we want to ensure that you have everything you need to be a top nursing leader.
-If you have a problem or have ideas, please contact your faculty advisor, program faculty and staff, the Office of Student Services, or the Student Success Center.

-In becoming a Duke University School of Nursing student, you now join a large, collaborative community including more than 8,000 alumni.
-Keep up with all that our community is doing in news and events and through our Facebook, Twitter, Instagram, LinkedIn, and YouTube.
+If you have a concern or ideas, please contact your faculty advisor, program faculty and staff, the Office of Student Services, or the Student Success Center.
+In becoming a Duke University School of Nursing student, you now join a large, collaborative community including more than 9,000 alumni.
+Keep up with all our community is with News and Events, and follow our Facebook, Twitter, Instagram, LinkedIn, and YouTube channels.

 Now is the time for change!
-Now is the time to revolutionize nursing.
+Now is the time to transform nursing.
 I'm looking forward to you joining us as we boldly claim the mantle to advance new thinking and new actions to end health and social inequities.
 On behalf of the DUSON administration, faculty and staff, welcome to Duke!